C2DH/ranketwo-submissions/lessons/drafts/data.md

 Haigh, Thomas. *Defining Digitalities I.* 2023. https://doi.org/10.25819/ubsi/10259.

+The Punched Card | IBM. https://www.ibm.com/history/punched-card.

 http://www.injosoft.se, Injosoft AB.
 The Beginner’s Guide to ASCII. https://www.ascii-code.com/articles/Beginners-Guide-to-ASCII.

 ## 3 Creating models and datasets
-Having understood how computers store and represent information at the most basic level, we can now look at how data is used to _describe_ the world around us.

-In addition to directly representing a certain information object digitally in a bitstream, like a digital version of a given text or an image, data are also used to describe objects (because most phenomena in our world cannot be directly digitized).
-For example, next to the text itself, we could annotate it with further information such as the language of the text, the name of its author, and so on.
-Or think of entities like animals, people or historic events: there is no way to represent them in a bitstream, but we can describe them in a text or take a picture of them (or both) and digitize these descriptions.
-To illustrate descriptive data, think of a wanted poster as you might know from western movies or comics, which is basically just a simple table listing a number of attributes to identify a given person:
+Let us now explore how data are produced to describe and study the world around us.
+Texts, people, animals, places, or historical events can all be transformed into descriptive data.
+By creating such data, historians turn sources into structured representations that can be organised, searched, and analysed.
+This process is both conceptual — involving research choices and categories — and technical, relying on tools such as spreadsheets and databases, which also introduce their own constraints.

+### 3.a Designing descriptive categories

+Let's take a simple example: a wanted poster as you might know from western movies or comics (see figure below).
+Please observe carefully the poster and the information it provides.

 ![Wanted Poster](/assets/images/data-criticism/wanted-poster.jpg)

+Then think of the poster as a simple table that focusses on a given person and lists a number of characteristics, or attributes, with the purpose to identify this person.

 Person:
 |Attributes|Value|